 As development occurs where public water and sewer are planned, developers must submit numerous documents for approval by many county agencies.
-DUSWM routinely provides reviews to the Community Development Division on all types of plans submitted, where county public water and sewer are affected (not municipalities).
+DUSWM routinely provides reviews to the Planning and Permitting Division on all types of plans submitted, where county public water and sewer are affected (not municipalities).
 For example, DUSWM provides technical reviews on rezoning cases, Phase II PUD plans, preliminary (Phase III) plans, site plans, sketch plans, board of appeals cases, determinations of adequacy for the county's Adequate Public Facilities Ordinance (APFO), and amendments to the water and sewer plan, to name a few.

 These technical reviews require a detailed understanding of the water and sewer infrastructure components and the interdependency of the demands made by the developments, which ultimately impact the county's ability to consistently deliver adequate water and sewer services.
 In DUSWM's case, the Planning and Design Review section must review for compliance with the APFO for water and sewer.